giuliana-bezerra/vagrant_webapp/README.md

 ## Usage
 This module deploys a web application, so you have to provide a war file and database initialization scripts.
 For this purpose, change hiera variables in `common.yaml`.
-The module adopts the roles and profiles pattern, therefore the only code needed inside the node declaration is the role import.
+Vagrant_webapp adopts the roles and profiles pattern, therefore the only code needed inside the node declaration is the role import.

 ## Reference